-We are a Data Controller for all personal data collected about our private clients.
+We are a data controller for all personal data collected about our private clients.
 We will only ever use your data for the purpose it was initially collected, unless we have a separate lawful basis.
 We will always be forthcoming about how we wish to use your information.

 Employers we are providing services to will be the controller of data in respect of its employees.
-We will also act as a Data Controller.
+We will also act as a data controller.

-Product providers and insurers that we share information with, for the purpose of providing our services, are not to be viewed as Sub-processors, but as Data controllers.
+Product providers and insurers that we share information with, for the purpose of providing our services, are not to be viewed as sub-processors, but as data controllers.
 They will have their own contracts with you for this.

 Data processors are third parties who provide elements of our service for us.
 We have contracts in place with our data processors which restricts the use of your data.
 By this we mean that they cannot do anything with your personal information unless we have instructed them to do it.
-We will never permit Data Processors to share your personal information with any organisation apart from us, unless it forms part of our service to you.
-Data Processors will retain your information securely and are obliged to report any breach to us immediately, without hesitation – by which time we shall report it directly to the appropriate authority.
+We will never permit data processors to share your personal information with any organisation apart from us, unless it forms part of our service to you.
+Data processors will retain your information securely and are obliged to report any breach to us immediately, without hesitation – by which time we shall report it directly to the appropriate authority.

-Your information shall be retained by us for up to 7 years, thereafter it shall be deleted unless we are required by law or regulatory rules to keep it for a longer period.
+Your information shall be retained by us for up to seven years, thereafter it shall be deleted unless we are required by law or regulatory rules to keep it for a longer period.
 Where ongoing advice and financial transactions have taken place we may retain records for longer than this period so that we are able to provide these to the regulator if required or demonstrate historical advice given.

 Lawful basis for processing